ellakoa/postcard-poem/content/posts/the-hidden-seabed.md

 ---
 title: The Hidden Seabed
-description: It has been eleven years since the Richborough towers were demolished.
+description: It has been eleven years since the Richborough cooling towers were demolished.
 I was often asked if I was going to be there to grab a photo.
 I thought about it but as chance would have it the Sunday in question coincided with a predicted low spring tide.
 The low tide won and it turned out to be one